mattiasvillani/MLcourse/README.md

 <!-- font: frutiger -->

 > [!NOTE]
-> Note: I no longer teach this course, so this material may not reflect the current curriculum.
+> I no longer teach this course, so this material may not reflect the current curriculum.

 # Machine Learning, 7.5 credits